nkratzke/EasyMySQL/README.md

 ## Usage ##

 Start Boot2Docker according to your operating system.
-You can skip this step if you are working on a Linux system.
+You can skip this step, if you are working on a Linux system.

 First you have to build a image.
 This image provides a self-contained MySQL